 Great flavor!
 I added one small can of corn and 1/2 package of Boca Veggie Crumbles and a little extra water.
 Everyone in the family from the 25 year old to the 85 year old loved it.
 It is replacing the recipe I've used for the past 30 years!

-Wow that's amazing!
-I love your additions.
+That's amazing!
+So glad everyone enjoyed it, and I love your fantastic additions.
+What a great way to put your own spin on it!
 Thanks for your kind and helpful feedback!

 Delicious!
 Just made this on a chilly night and I am so satisfied!
 Thanks for the great recipe.